bnnm/frontend/ripping-guidelines.md

 ### Don't rename the game's files
 We want to preserve how the original files were named when possible.

 If you want to "tag" streamed files (playable with *vgmstream*), please use [!tags.m3u](https://github.com/vgmstream/vgmstream/blob/master/doc/USAGE.md#tagging) instead of renaming.
+There are other plugins like *foo_external_tags* if you prefer them.

+You may also create a `.TXTP` file to .
+However `.TXTP` tend to be used for more useful (such as adding loop points) and

+Some older sets have renamed files since it was the only option back then, but for new sets please avoid it.

 Also generally avoid changing or making up extensions (report unplayable extensions so *vgmstream* can add them) as sometimes causes non-obvious issues.
 For example Capcom's `.SNGW` is just `.OGG`, but uses a non-standard multichannel order that can't be detected once extension is changed.